Ayers Rock, Australia

 Ilkari Restaurant

 The main full-service restaurant at Sails in the Desert hotel.
-The menu draws on Australian produce and changes seasonally.
-Breakfast is available to non-hotel guests and is a popular option for early-morning visitors heading out to the park.
+Breakfast here is open to non-hotel guests and is a popular option for visitors heading to the park early.
+Seasonal menus use Australian produce.

 Pioneer BBQ and Bar

-An informal outdoor barbecue venue at the resort where guests can cook their own selections of meat and seafood or order from a prepared menu.
-Suited to families and those who prefer a more casual atmosphere.
-Open for dinner only.
+An informal outdoor barbecue where guests can cook their own selections or order from a prepared menu.
+Suited to families.
+Dinner only.

 Resort Cafe and Supermarket

-A convenience store and cafe within the resort precinct sell packaged food, fresh produce, and prepared items.
-Prices reflect the remoteness of the location.
-Self-catering travelers staying in apartments will find the selection adequate for basic meal preparation.
+A convenience store and cafe within the resort sell packaged food, fresh produce, and prepared items.
+Prices are high relative to major cities, which is predictable given the remoteness.
+Self-catering travelers in apartments will find the selection adequate.

 BBQ Areas Within the Park

-The national park maintains several free gas barbecue areas accessible to day visitors.
-These are a practical option for those who pack their own supplies, and the settings – surrounded by desert scrub with views toward Uluru or Kata Tjuta – make them worth using.
+The national park maintains free gas barbecue areas accessible to day visitors.
+Packing your own food and using these is both practical and pleasant; the settings, surrounded by desert scrub with views toward one or both rock formations, are among the better picnic spots in Australia.

 Where to Stay